-Prior to July 1, 1999, the assets and liabilities that we acquired from Taconic Technology were operated as part of Taconic Technology Corporation.
+Currently, the assets and liabilities that we will acquire from Taconic Technology is operated as part of Taconic Technology Corporation.
 The historical financial data presented below reflect periods during which these assets and liabilities of Taconic Technology did not operate as an independent company and, accordingly, certain allocations were made in preparing the financial data.
 Therefore, this data may not reflect the results of operations or the financial condition which would have resulted if these assets and liabilities of Taconic Technology had operated as a separate independent company during these periods, and are not necessarily indicative of Taconic Technology's future results of operations or financial position.